CylonicRaider/Instant/docs/CONFIG.md

 `HOST` or `PORT` do not mean the same thing to the backend as they do to the client; if communication is to happen via proxies or tunnels, special care needs to be taken.

+### instant.console.enabled

+A Boolean indicating whether the backend console should be actually enabled.
+If this configuration value is not set, the console is enabled if-and-only-if `instant.console.addr` is set.

 ### instant.cookies.insecure